peterkia/eurekaclinical-user-webapp/README.md

 * `eurekaclinical.userwebapp.globusoauthsecret`:  the secret for registering using a Globus OAuth account.
 * `eurekaclinical.userwebapp.googleoauthkey`:  the key for registering using a Google OAuth account.
 * `eurekaclinical.userwebapp.googleoauthsecret`:  the secret for registering using a Google OAuth account.
-* `eurekaclinical.userwebapp.twitteroauthkey`:   the key for registering using a Twitter OAuth account.
-* `eurekaclinical.userwebapp.twitteroauthsecret`:  the secret for registering using a Google OAuth account.
 * `eurekaclinical.userwebapp.demomode`: true or false depending on whether to act like a demonstration; default is false.
 * `eurekaclinical.userwebapp.ephiprohibited`: true or false depending on whether to display that managing ePHI is prohibited; default is true.